The Secret Strategic Plans of Darius the Great

 - The Spectacular Monumental Architecture of the Achaemenid Empire

 It is additionally important to point out that similar circumstances gave birth to analogous strategies as well.
 Such cases are considered to be the invasions of Mongols in China, which on one hand resulted in the construction of the Great Wall, but on the other hand, resulted indirectly in the appearance afterwards of the blood-thirsty hordes of Huns.

 Huns in battle with the Alans.
 An 1870s engraving after a drawing by Johann Nepomuk Geiger. ( Public Domain )

-The more than 200 years that Europeans delayed to diffuse from the Atlantic coast to the Pacific Ocean, indicates again that some kind of guerrilla attacks by North American Natives against the camps of ever-encroaching settlers may be due to analogous “Siberian” tactics.
+The more than 200 years that Europeans delayed in diffusing from the Atlantic coast to the Pacific Ocean, indicates again that some kind of guerrilla attacks by North American Natives against the camps of ever-encroaching settlers may be due to analogous “Siberian” tactics.

 It is also probable that two to three years after the war at Crimea against Bolsheviks in 1919, and with the abundant arms that Lenin granted to Mustafa Kemal (Ataturk) or the aid of Kurds and other nations, Soviet generals (as Vorossilov from Ukraine or Frunze from Turkmenistan) consulted the Turks to apply the above referred Siberian tactics (obviously in a minor scale).
 Thus the Helladic Greeks could arrive in 1922 at the gates of Ankara during the Helleno-Turkish war of (mainly) claiming the western Asia Minor, but the main result was the “totalitarian” annihilation of the Ionians there.